coolbuddy1992/aws-lex-web-ui-master/lex-web-ui/README.md

   import Vuetify from 'vuetify';

-  // import the component constructor import { Loader as LexWebUi } from 'aws-lex-web-ui';
+  // import the component constructor import { Loader as LexWebUi } from 'aws-lex-web-ui-master-master';

   Vue.use(Vuetify);
   Vue.use(Vuex);